Dkhotpockets/RAGFlow-Slim-with-Graphiti-Integration/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributor Guide](CONTRIBUTOR_GUIDE.md) for details on:
+See the [Contributor Guide](CONTRIBUTOR_GUIDE.md) for details on:

 - Setting up a development environment
 - Code standards and practices